 What to Do if You Contributed Too Much to Your Roth IRA

-Tax planning and saving for retirement both require attention to detail, not just now and then but on an ongoing basis.
-You can easily contribute too much savings to your Roth IRA if you're not on your toes.
-There are four ways to fix this problem.
+Tax planning and saving for retirement require attention to detail on an ongoing basis.
+You can easily contribute too much to your Roth IRA if you're not on your toes, but you can fix the problem in one of four ways.
 All are pretty straightforward—just pick the solution that works best for your goals.

 You're Over the Limit